2019 Cyber 9/12 Speakers

-2019's New York City Cyber 9/12 Strategy Challenge will include panels and keynotes from the following members of the growing cyber community in the United States.
+2019's New York City Cyber 9/12 Strategy Challenge included panels and keynotes from the following members of the growing cyber community in the United States.

 Dr. Erica Borghard